Why it’s never too early to add product analytics to your app

 The third excuse is “We’re trying to launch as lean as possible, so we can’t afford to add any additional monthly expense at this time.”

 Here’s the good news: You don’t have to add any monthly expense initially since most analytics platforms offer a free tier that covers the basics early on.
 Mixpanel even goes way beyond that with a free tier that allows up to 100k monthly tracked users and rich features other tools either lack or place behind an expensive paywall.
-(And if you’re an early stage startup, you may qualify for $50k in free credits toward paid features via Mixpanel’s Startup Program!)
+(And if you’re an early stage startup, you may qualify for free credits toward paid features via Mixpanel’s Startup Program!)

 But the more important point is that tools like Mixpanel really aren’t expensive even once you start to succeed at scale.
 Would you pay $200 to save yourself a month of engineering time?
 Sure you would.
 Engineering can cost tens to hundreds of thousands of dollars in a month depending on your app, and insights from tools like Mixpanel can prevent you from going down product rabbit holes that burn through months and don’t yield results.